 - Serial Event Publications Application

-Please note that the UPF program is administered by Research Services and adjudicated by the Vice-President, Research and the Deans.
-Please submit your application to Research Services (email@example.com).
+Please note that the UPF program is administered by Research Services under authority of the University Publication Fund Committee.

 William and Ada Isabelle Steel Fund